marcindulak/stt-mcp-server-linux/README.md

 # Functionality overview

 Local speech-to-text MCP server for Linux.
+The speech-to-text functionality can also be used in a standalone mode in Tmux, without relying on MCP.

-The setup requires Claude to run inside a Tmux session to enable the transcribed text injection into Claude's input stream.
+Claude Code is required to run inside a Tmux session to enable the transcribed text injection into Claude's input stream.

 The MCP server runs in a Docker container with access to host input and audio devices.
 The server provides a `transcribe` tool accessible through MCP protocol.